-- Transcripts are issued on request from students.
-The student applies, for transcript after the payment of the prescribed fees, submits the application to the Records Office.
-The application must state clearly the applicant's matriculation number, course of study and the address to which the transcript should be forwarded. - 2.
-Employers and institutions often request for Academic Confidential Reports to authenticate the various claims made by our ex-students.
+Transcripts are issued on request from students.
+All applications and payment for transcripts are done online.
+The student applies for transcript after the payment of the prescribed fees, submits the application to the Records Office.
+The application must state clearly the applicant's matriculation number, course of study, year of graduation and the address to which the transcript should be forwarded.

-- 3. Employers and institutions also refer student results to the University for Verification.
-Such requests are processed as appropriate. - 4.
+- Employers and institutions often request for Academic Confidential Reports to authenticate the various claims made by our ex-students through the unit.. - ii.
+Employers and institutions also refer student results to the University for Verification.
+Such requests are processed as appropriate in the unit. - iii.
 The Unit is also in charge of computerization of the University students' records, and transcripts as well as students' affairs.